-The duty to make reasonable adjustments is an on-going one.
+The duty to make reasonable adjustments (as defined in the preface to this policy) is an on-going one.
 Thus if an adjustment is ineffective an alternative must be implemented.
 The cost of any adjustment must be borne by MAEL or the teaching centre as appropriate, and no additional fee shall be levied from the disabled learner.

 A reasonable adjustment may involve alterations to the premises to make them disabled-user friendly; such measures could include:

 ● Providing a wheelchair ramp in an older building